 Surface Tension and Surfactant

-Lungs contain large amounts of elastic tissue, so in the absence of water they would be very stretchy.
+Lungs contain large amounts of elastic tissue, so in the absence of water they would be very stretchy (compliant).
 However, the humidity of the airways means that the alveoli are lined by fluid.
-As a result, the elasticity of lung tissue is limited by surface tension.
+As a result, the compliance of lung tissue is limited by surface tension.

 At higher alveolar volumes, surfactant molecules are further apart and become less effective at reducing surface tension.
 Therefore, further expansion of the alveoli is resisted.
 This explains why once the lungs are mostly filled, further lung expansion is difficult.